CGriffin81/CalebGriffin-CS898BA-FinalProject/ARCHITECTURE.md

 | `OcrPipelineIntegrationTest.kt` | 36 | Text parsing, confidence scoring, regex patterns, set codes |
 | `FuzzyMatchingIntegrationTest.kt` | 13 | Levenshtein, scoring, filtering, single-candidate preservation |
 | **Total** | **74** | **0 failures, 10 skipped (require Android runtime)** |

+---

+## Known Remaining Issues (Under Investigation)

+1. **Collector line visibility.** Diagnostic logging is active to determine whether the collector line reaches ML Kit or is cut off by the crop boundary.
+If 20% expansion is insufficient, further expansion or detection adjustment may be needed.

+2. **Power/toughness false match.** `extractCollectorNumber()` can match "6/6" (power/toughness) as a collector fraction if the real collector line is absent.
+Needs a guard rejecting fractions where both numbers are < 20.

+3. **Region fallback wasted cycles.** When full-card OCR gets a name (confidence 0.5) but not set/collector, the region fallback runs but may not help if the bottom of the card isn't in the crop.
+Consider skipping fallback and proceeding directly to Scryfall fuzzy name lookup when name confidence alone is high.